Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Efficient Algorithms

-We give a simple linear-time algorithm to solve \prob{MCPS} in \acp{DSP}.
+We start with giving a simple linear-time algorithm to solve \prob{MCPS1}, the problem where we assume uniform edge capacities, in \acp{DSP}.
 The algorithm requires the series-parallel decomposition tree to be \emph{clean}, i.e., if there are multiple P-compositions of several $s$-$t$-\acp{DSP} $H_0,\dots,H_k$ where $E(H_0) =\{st\}$ is a single edge, we first compose $H_1,\dots,H_k$ into a common $s$-$t$-\ac{DSP} $H$ before composing $H$ with $H_0$.
 Standard decomposition algorithms can easily achieve this property; the proof below also describes an independent linear-time method to transform a non-clean decomposition tree into a clean one.

-\begin{theorem} \Cref{alg:opt_cps_sp_graphs} is optimal for \prob{MCPS} on~\acp{DSP}, taking $\bigO(|V|)$~time. \end{theorem} \begin{proof} We use induction over the clean series-parallel decomposition tree $T$ of $G$, maintaining the following invariants: at the end of each for-loop iteration with $(H,(s,t))$ as the graph and terminal pair for the respective tree node, $E' \intersect E(H)$ is an optimal solution for~$H$, and all optimal solutions of $H$ have equal $s$-$t$-capacity.
+\begin{theorem} \Cref{alg:opt_cps_sp_graphs} solves \prob{MCPS1} on~\acp{DSP} optimally in $\bigO(|V|)$~time. \end{theorem} \begin{proof} We use induction over the clean series-parallel decomposition tree~$T$ of~$G$, maintaining the following invariants: at the end of each for-loop iteration with $(H,(s,t))$ as the graph and terminal pair for the respective tree node~$\sigma$, $E' \intersect E(H)$ is an optimal \prob{MCPS1} solution for~$H$, and all optimal \prob{MCPS1} solutions for $H$ have equal $s$-$t$-capacity.

-Let $\sigma$ be a leaf of $T$: A graph $H$ with a single edge $st$ only allows one feasible (and hence optimal) solution consisting of its only edge.
+Consider a leaf of $T$.
+The graph $H$ with a single edge $st$ only allows one feasible (and hence optimal) solution consisting of its only edge.
 The edge is added to $E'$ during the algorithm's initialization and is not removed from it before $\sigma$ has been processed.

-Now observe S-compositions and those P-compositions where no edge $st$ exists in any of the components: They produce no additional paths between the endpoints of any edge (which are the only vertex pairs that have to be covered, see \Cref{th:series_parallel_edge_feasible_cap_spanner}).
+Now consider S-compositions and those P-compositions where no edge $st$ exists in any of the components.
+They produce no additional paths between the endpoints of any edge (which are the only vertex pairs that have to be covered, see \Cref{th:series_parallel_edge_feasible_cap_spanner}).
 Thus, the feasible (optimal) solutions of $H$ are exactly those that can be created by taking the union of one feasible (optimal, respectively) solution for each respective component.
 The algorithm proceeds accordingly by keeping $E'$ unchanged.
 Since the components' respective optimal solutions all have the same source-sink-capacity (per induction hypothesis), this also holds true for their unions, i.e., the optimal solutions of $H$.